OCEAN 2012 was an alliance that held a key role in reforming the Common Fisheries Policy (CFP).

 In 2009, The Fisheries Secretariat was one of five organisations that came together to form an alliance – OCEAN2012 – with the purpose of transforming European fisheries through the Common Fisheries Policy reform.
-OCEAN2012 was dedicated to stop overfishing, end destructive fishing practices and deliver fair and equitable use of healthy fish stocks.
-OCEAN2012 was represented in 20 EU Member States with more than 120 members across Europe and abroad.
+OCEAN2012 was represented in 24 EU Member States with more than 193 members across Europe and abroad.

-We were part of the steering group and responsible for outreach and coordination in the Baltic Sea region.
-FishSec and OCEAN2012 aimed to highlight key issues in European fisheries that where in urgent need of reform by producing and publishing policy material on the Common Fisheries Policy.
-On a national level, member organisations and other NGOs engaged with decision-makers and sector interests to put forward our views and discussed different alternatives.
+At The Fisheries Secretariat we were part of the steering group and responsible for outreach and coordination in the Baltic Sea region.
+FishSec and OCEAN2012 aimed to highlight key issues in European fisheries that were in urgent need of reform, by producing and publishing policy material on the Common Fisheries Policy.
+On a national level, member organisations and other NGOs engaged with decision-makers and sector interests to put forward our views and discuss different alternatives.

-The OCEAN2012 network enabled a range of stakeholders, including NGOs, angling organisations, small-scale fishers and tourism organisations, that come together to present a coherent set of proposals for the new Common Fisheries Policy to the Commission and decision-makers.
+The OCEAN2012 network enabled a range of stakeholders, including NGOs, angling organisations, small-scale fishers and tourism organisations, to present a coherent set of proposals to the Commission and decision-makers, regarding the new CFP.
 Once the White Paper had been published in mid-2011, support from Member States and MEPs was necessary to ensure that from 2013 European fisheries would be managed in an environmentally sustainable manner.

-The CFP reform process remained one of FishSec’s main priorities until the final proposals where adopted in 2014.
+The CFP reform process remained one of FishSec’s main priorities until the final proposals were adopted in 2014.